patrickmann/Arduino/sketch_PU/README.md

 material from the bath before hitting the target PU, taking advantage of PU accummulation during cooldown.

 Smart detection of sensors allows user to insert sensors one at a time.
 As long as the setup is complete before hitting the threshold for PU accummulation, all sensors will be used for PU measurement.
+Sensors inserted after PU accummulation has started will be ignored to avoid erroneous results.

 ## Features
 * Compute PUs from temperature readings